The Differences Between Priority and Severity in Testing

-Severity Meaning the severity of a defect the tester decides.
-After analyzing the impact a defect has on the application’s functions, the defect severity can be categorized as
+Severity Means the severity of a defect the tester decides.
+After analyzing a defect’s impact on the application’s functions, the defect severity can be categorized as

-A defect that has completely blocked the functionality of an application where the user or the tester is unable to proceed or test anything.
-If the whole application is inaccessible or down because of a defect, such a defect is categorized as a critical defect.
+A defect that has completely blocked the functionality of an application where the user or the tester cannot proceed or test anything.
+If the whole application’s functionality is inaccessible or down because of a defect, such a defect is categorized as a critical defect.

-For instance– When the login screen of an application is not working and the user is unable to login, the whole application becomes inaccessible to the user.
+For instance– When the login screen of an application is not working and the user cannot log in, the whole application becomes inaccessible to the user.

-When a bug isn’t affecting the whole application but still prevents major functionalities of a system from working, it becomes a Major defect.
+When a bug isn’t affecting the whole application but still prevents significant system functionalities from working, it becomes a Major defect.

-There won’t be a complete shut-down of the system (which would be the case for a critical defect).
-Even so, it will prevent major, sometimes even basic functionalities of the application from working.
+There won’t be a complete system shutdown (which would be the case for a critical defect).
+Even so, it will prevent major, sometimes even basic, application functionalities from working.

-For instance, in a banking application, a user is unable to transfer money to any beneficiary but that doesn’t affect their ability to add new beneficiaries.
+For instance, in a banking application, a user cannot transfer money to any beneficiary, but that doesn’t affect their ability to add new beneficiaries.

-The behavior of an application is not as expected, but this does not affect functionality.
+The behavior of an application is different than expected, but this does not affect functionality.

 Usually, minor severity defects have a workaround, so they may not block a functionality completely (unlike major severity defects where there is no workaround).

-Such minor defects can wait to be fixed until the next release because they are not restricting the functionality of the application.
+Such minor defects can wait until the next release because they do not restrict the application’s functionality.

-For instance, the download link in the Help section of an application is not working.
+For instance, the download link in the Help section of an application needs to be fixed.
 However, the user is still able to read the document online.

-Defects of cosmetic nature that don’t affect the application functionality or UX directly.
+Defects of cosmetic nature that don’t affect the application functionality or UX.
 But they are valid defects nonetheless.

 For instance, spelling mistakes on the webpage.
 These are valid defects, but they can wait to be fixed since they’re not affecting application functionality.

-By now you know that Severity means the urgency with which the defect needs to be fixed by the development team.
-Priority, on the other hand, answers how quickly the defect needs to be fixed.
+By now, you know that Severity means the urgency with which the defect needs to be fixed by the development team.
+Priority, however, answers how quickly the defect needs to be fixed.

-Note that the priority can change relative to other defects, hence it is subjective in nature.
-Defect priority categories-
+Note that the priority can change relative to other defects.
+Hence it is subjective in nature.

-If a defect affects bottom-line or UX directly, it is marked high priority.
+If a defect directly affects the bottom line or UX, it is marked as a high priority.
 These bugs may affect the whole application.
-They need resolution as soon as possible, and assigning a high-priority to them ensures that the time-to-resolution is low.
+They need resolution as soon as possible, and assigning a high priority ensures low-resolution time.

 Usually, a high severity means a high priority as well.
-But this is not always the case.
+But this is only sometimes the case.

 The defects which don’t affect business and customers typically get Medium priority.
-They are not as urgent as the high priority defects and can be fixed when the development team has the bandwidth to take them up.
+They are less urgent than high-priority defects and can be fixed when the development team has the bandwidth to take them up.
 Such bugs can be fixed either in the same release or the next.

-The defects which have the least priority for getting fixed, they are fixed after all the high and medium priority defects are fixed.
-The fix for low priority defects is usually provided along with some high or medium priority defects’ fixes.
+The defects that have the least priority for getting fixed are fixed after all the high and medium-priority defects are fixed.
+The fix for low-priority defects is usually provided along with some tall or medium-priority defect fixes.

 Priority and Severity are critical in a bug report for any tester.
-But there’s yet more that goes in it.
+But there’s yet more that goes into it.
 See what else goes into writing a well-rounded bug report.

 Difference between Priority and Severity

-Now that you understand what each of them really mean, let us look at finer differences between priority and severity-
+Now that you understand each, let us look at the finer differences between priority and severity-

 |2.||Category decided by testers.||Category decided by developers or product owners.|